 Know that not every mouthguard is the same.
 Forget about the uni-size aspect of it all, and get a professionally done mouthguard.
 Buying a department store mouthguard will likely not fit properly or will offer less protection.
 With that, you also risk damaging your braces, so when it comes to choosing, choose quality.
 For that, consult your orthodontist on wearing a sports mouthguards for braces, specifically crafted for your case.

 It has to be practical and comfortable

 If one thing matters about wearing sports mouthguards for braces, it is comfort.
 Mouthguards are known as uneasy on the mouth, and too unstable at times.
 Some athletes also note that many mouthguards can even cause severe gag reflexes.
 The type of sports mouthguards for braces you wear should cause no speech problems.
 That said, when wearing your mouthguard, you should also be able to breathe, eat and drink with ease.
 Finally, it is all about practicality, and your mouthguard should do its job – protect your teeth and mouth at all times.

 Consider your choice of sport

 Yes, custom-made mouthguards are better and safer to wear.
-However, these are also the most expensive option, with the other one being wearing regular mouthguards.
+However, these are also the most expensive option, with the other one is wearing regular mouthguards.
 Of course, there is a reason why you should consider the price.
 It is because your doctor makes your braces mouth guard, but in time you might outgrow them.
 Also as the teeth move around, the mouthguard may become more uncomfortable and unfit as a result.

-Keep in mind that if you play a sport, you will need to get the custom-made mouthguard braces.
+Keep in mind that if you play a sport, you will need to get custom-made mouthguard braces.
 But, if your sport or activity does not require a professional mouthguard, you can buy a regular one.
 Even more, you can make your own mold and wear it, too.
 This type of mouthguard is easy to make and it molds to your teeth ideally.